HassanLeeds/webservices/myclient/Readme.txt

   Used to rate the teaching of a certain professor in a certain module instance.
   Syntax: rate <professor_id> <module_code> <year> <semester> <rating>
   Example: rate HN1 SS1 2024 1 5
-  Note: Rating must be an integer between 1-5

 DOMAIN
 ------